annemariepowell/studentSelect/docs/index.md

 ## Acknowledgements

-We, Team Crazy Watermelon, are not gurus and as such we didn't know every detail of how to make this extension and had to look beyond ourselves to find the information we were lacking.
+We are not gurus (omniscient programming gods) and as such we didn't know every detail of how to make this extension and had to look beyond ourselves to find the information we were lacking.
 Here are the sources to the great sources of information that was used in the creation of this extension.

 https://stackoverflow.com/questions/13546778/how-to-communicate-between-popup-js-and-background-js-in-chrome-extension
 https://stackoverflow.com/questions/1033398/how-to-execute-a-function-when-page-has-fully-loaded